netdata/netdata/docs/step-by-step/step-99.md

 But, perhaps more importantly, also an expert on the _fundamental skills behind health monitoring and performance troubleshooting_, which you can take with you to any job or project.

-And that is the entire point of this tutorial, and [Learn @ Netdata](https://learn.netdata.cloud) as a whole—give you every resource possible to help you build faster, more resilient systems, services, and applications.
+And that is the entire point of this tutorial, and Netdata's [documentation](https://docs.netdata.cloud) as a whole—give you every resource possible to help you build faster, more resilient systems, services, and applications.

 Along the way, you learned how to: